10.2 High-Frequency Skills Walkthrough

 Key Takeaways

-• Hand washing critical steps: wet, soap, lather/friction ~20 seconds, fingertips down, dry, turn off faucet with a paper towel.
+• Hand washing critical steps: wet, soap, lather with friction ~20 seconds, fingertips down, rinse, dry, turn off faucet with a clean paper towel.

-• Always lock bed/chair brakes, use a gait belt, and check footwear before any transfer or ambulation skill.
+• Always lock bed and wheelchair brakes, apply a gait belt over clothing, and check non-skid footwear before any transfer or ambulation skill.

-• Perineal and catheter care moves front to back / away from the meatus, uses a clean area of the cloth each stroke, and keeps the catheter secured and the bag below the bladder.
+• Perineal and catheter care wash front-to-back / away from the meatus, use a clean area of the cloth each stroke, and keep the drainage bag below the bladder and off the floor.

-This skill is on every Florida test.
+This skill is on every Florida test and you start it yourself.
 Memorize the critical steps as a fixed sequence.

 #Critical Step